Profar homers, A’s hold off Royals 9-8 to take 4-game series

-KANSAS CITY, Mo.
-(AP) — Jurickson Profar homered and drove in three runs, Seth Brown added two RBIs and the Oakland Athletics held off the Kansas City Royals 9-8 on Thursday to cap a four-game series victory.
+Melvin probably wouldn’t have been joking had the A’s lost to the lowly Royals.

+“We had to have this game,” he said after the 9-8 victory at Kauffman Stadium.
+“When you go through your entire bullpen and then go to Yankee Stadium — we had to win that game.”

-Everybody in the A’s starting lineup had a hit or drove in a run, bailing out starter Chris Bassitt after a dismal performance.
-Bassitt failed to survive the fifth before turning the game over to Yusmeiro Petit (4-3), who was just about the only effective pitcher all the afternoon.
+Jurickson Profar set the tone with a homer and three RBIs, but everyone in the A’s starting lineup had a hit or drove in a run.
+That allowed them to bail out starter Chris Bassitt, who failed to survive the fifth inning, and give Yusmeiro Petit (4-3) the opportunity to earn the win.

-Fellow relievers Jake Diekman and Liam Hendriks gave up back-to-back RBI singles in the eighth, then Hendriks gave up a two-out RBI single to Ryan O’Hearn in the ninth.
-But the former Royals reliever bounced back to strike out Bubba Starling and earn his 17th save.
+Fellow relievers Jake Diekman and Liam Hendriks didn’t make it easy, though.
+They gave up back-to-back RBI singles in the eighth, then Hendriks gave up a two-out RBI single to Ryan O’Hearn in the ninth, before the former Royals reliever bounced back to strike out Bubba Starling and earn his 17th save.

+“Wasn’t my best outing of the year,” Hendriks said.
+“We’re not scoreboard-watching or anything like that, but you take three of four from any series and you’re going to be OK.”

 Glenn Sparkman (3-10) also failed to make it through the fifth for Kansas City, allowing seven runs, nine hits and a walk.
-He also hit a pair of batters in losing his fifth straight decision.
+He also hit two batters in losing his fifth straight decision.

+“He struggled with command.
+He got hurt on pitches that were center-cut,” Royals manager Ned Yost said.
+“That’s a really good offensive team.
+You look at their home run numbers and if they get a pitch they’re going to drive it deep somewhere.”

-Sparkman gave up a leadoff single to Marcus Semien, another hit to Matt Olson and plunked two batters — one of them sending home a run — in staking Oakland to a 1-0 lead.
+Sparkman gave up a game-opening single to Marcus Semien, another hit to Matt Olson and plunked two batters — one of them sending home a run — in staking Oakland to a 1-0 lead after the first.

 Bassitt served up a leadoff since to Whit Merrifield, then let Jorge Soler drill a 1-0 pitch out of the park.
 The homer was the 37th of the year for the slugging Soler, moving him within one of matching Mike Moustakas for the single-season franchise record.